AdamSpera/thedocs.adamspera.dev/content/DCCOR/Network/Switching Protocols/Spanning Tree Protocol (STP) Extensions.md

 ## Bridge Assurance

-The Bridge Assurance feature, applicable with Rapid PVST+ and MST, is an extension of the idea that is used by loop guard.
-When bridge assurance is activated on an operational port, this port always sends BPDUs, regardless of the port role.
-BPDUs essentially become a hello mechanism between pairs of interconnected switches.
-A port that is configured with bridge assurance is required to receive BPDUs.
-If a port does not receive BPDUs, it goes into the blocking state.
-Thus, both ends of the link must have bridge assurance enabled.
+The Bridge Assurance functionality, which is compatible with Rapid PVST+ and MST, expands upon the concept utilized by loop guard.
+When Bridge Assurance is enabled on a functioning port, that port continuously sends BPDUs, irrespective of the port's role.
+BPDUs essentially serve as a greeting protocol between pairs of linked switches.
+A port set up with Bridge Assurance is expected to receive BPDUs.
+If a port fails to receive BPDUs, it transitions into the blocking state.
+Therefore, Bridge Assurance must be activated on both ends of the link.

 **Bridge Assurance is enabled only on spanning tree network ports that are point-to-point links.**